 A Note on Student Groups:

-We have two student affinity groups at St. Luke's School.
-We are in the process of refining and reengaging these student groups in order to better serve our students.
+We have three student affinity groups at St. Luke's School.
+We are developing our student groups in order to better serve our students.

 - The Student of Color Affinity Group (SOC) is a student-led group which provides opportunities for workshops, discussions and events reflecting the unique concerns and needs of its student members.
 More importantly, it is a space where students of color are free to share and affirm experiences, building connections and a stronger sense of self.
-Students in Grade 6 - 8 are welcome to participate.
+Students in Grades 5 - 8 will be welcome to participate.

 Stay tuned for details about these affinity groups as they develop.